 Scale are tiny insects (between two and five millimeters in size) that feed on a wide variety of plants.
-Since scale are known to suck up plant sap, draining plants of their life and energy, controlling them and removing scale quickly is crucial.
+Since scale are known to suck up plant sap, draining plants of their life and energy, getting rid of scale on your plants is crucial.
 In this article, I’m going to explain exactly what to do to control the scale infestation on your plants.

 Here’s what to do when your plants have scale insects on them: